We are taking a phased approach to our return to face-to-face service delivery as coronavirus (COVID-19) restrictions ease in Western Australia.

 Interested in trying teletherapy but not sure if it’s right for you?
 We’re currently offering flexible teletherapy packages that let you try teletherapy without having to commit to a long-term service agreement that may not work for you.
 Learn more about our teletherapy packages here.
 One of the benefits of teletherapy is that there is no need for travel.
 This means we can find a therapist in our network of 300+ who can best meet your needs – plus you save the cost of travel!
 Learn more about teletherapy and its benefits.

 What we are doing

-- Our therapists are receiving regular updates and are strictly following all advice provided by the Department of Health regarding hygiene and infection control.
+- We are strictly following advice provided by the Department of Health regarding hygiene and infection control.
 This includes disinfecting work spaces regularly, washing hands frequently and avoiding sharing stationery and kitchen items.

-- We are regularly communicating with schools where we deliver therapy services and will keep parents and carers informed if there are any changes to our ability to provide therapy at schools and in other community locations.
+- We are regularly communicating with our school and community partners and will notify customers if there are any changes to our ability to provide therapy at schools and in other community locations.

-- Our therapists are well equipped to support customers and families who are experiencing any anxiety about the unfolding situation.
+Our therapists are well equipped to support customers and families who are experiencing any challenges or anxiety relating to Coronavirus.
 If you need support please contact your Key Worker or therapy team.
 You can also read advice provided by our psychologist about how to manage stress and anxiety caused by coronavirus here.

 What you can do

-The Department of Health has advised that people must do the following to help slow the spread of COVID-19 in Australia:
+The Australian Government Department of Health has advised that people must do the following to help slow the spread of Coronavirus in Australia: